Non-adaptive Group Testing on Graphs: Introduction

 There are various families of hidden graphs to study.
 However, a large number of recent studies have focused on hamiltonian cycles and matchings {\rm \cite{alon-learning-matching, 2001-Beigel-genome-shotgun-sequencing, Grebinski1998-learning-hamiltonian-cycle}}, stars and cliques {\rm \cite{alon-learning-subgraph}}, graph of bounded degree {\rm \cite{2005-Bouvel-grebinski-survey,2000-Grebinski-kucherov-additive}}, general graphs {\rm \cite{2008-adaptive-learning-hidden-graph-per-edge, 2005-Bouvel-grebinski-survey} }.
 Here, we present a short survey of known results on these problems by using adaptive and non-adaptive algorithms.

-Grebinski and Kucherov {\rm \cite{Grebinski1998-learning-hamiltonian-cycle}} suggested an adaptive algorithm to learn a hidden Hamiltonian cycle by $2n lg n$ tests, which achieves the information lower bound for the number of tests needed.
-Further, Chang et al.{\rm \cite{2011-learning-hidden-graph-threshold}} could improve their results to $(1+o(1))n\log n$.
+Grebinski and Kucherov {\rm \cite{Grebinski1998-learning-hamiltonian-cycle}} suggested an adaptive algorithm to learn a hidden Hamiltonian cycle by $2n \log n $ tests, which achieves the information lower bound for the number of tests needed.
+Further, Chang et al.{\rm \cite{2011-learning-hidden-graph-threshold}} improved their results to $(1+o(1))n\log n$.